ryansnorek/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React is a js library that can be used to build front end components.
+It solves the problem of reloading the entire DOM on every render by creating a virtual DOM and targeting only the component that needs rendering.
+This helps reduce the load on the server.
+React also simplifies DOM targeting and has a number of 'hooks' that make life easier for developers.

-1. Describe component state.
+2. Describe component state.

+  State is what is currently displayed on the page and allows dynamic interaction from the user.
+The component can have many slices of state held by different variables.

-1. Describe props.
+3. Describe props.

+  Props or properties are arguments that can be shared with other components.
+They are defined in a parent component and can be passed to an unlimited number of child components.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  Side effects are exactly what they sound like.
+If a user clicks a button and it fires a change on another element or alters styles then it is a side effect of the button click.
+Similar to an event listener, the useEffect hook can sync an action to an event by inserting the variable that is being watched in the second argument, an array.
+An empty array means it only fires once when the component is being mounted.